New & Noteworthy

 Early Memory Loss Support Group

 2nd & 4th Thursdays, December 10, 10-11:30 am

 This is a support group for those that are recently diagnosed with any memory impairment.
 Acknowledging a memory loss can bring up many feelings- this is a time to open up, learn and share in a safe environment.
 Group facilitated by Ann Brunner.

 1st & 3rd Wednesdays, December 2 & 16, 12:30 – 2:00 pm

 Are you grieving a loss and need a little support and direction?
 Processing a loss and re-purposing your life can be challenging.
 This support group led by Blanca Sagles can help.

-A scrapbooking Workshop for the caregiver and their recently diagnosed loved one.
-Jeri Vargas and Beverly Creighton, our scrapbooking divas, will assist participants in how to creatively use materials while providing an enjoyable opportunity for families to relive cherished memories.
+A scrapbooking workshop and knitting circle for the caregiver and their recently diagnosed loved one.
+Jeri Vargas and Beverly Creighton, our scrapbooking divas, and Valerie Lehrer, knitting guru will assist participants in how to creatively use materials while providing an enjoyable opportunity for families to relive cherished memories and make new ones.

 Relax, Stretch…and Breathe